WojcioTrue/particle_background/README.md

 There are some values for plugin that you can change.
 All these values (except data-el-color), are interpreted as pixel values.

 #### data-left-margin-start (default value=50):
-If nothing set, element will be generated in the left side of window, with left margin set between 0 and 50 px (value generated randomly).
+If nothing set, element will be generated in the left side of window, with left margin set between 0 to 50px (value generated randomly).

 #### data-min-dimension (default value=5):